Schools from Essex and Suffolk come together every year for the culmination of the Dora Love prize.

 The prize goes to the project which expresses best that which was most important to Dora Love: speaking up against hatred wherever it occurs, never forgetting the ultimate consequence of seemingly small acts of discrimination and developing a sense of personal responsibility.

-The prize is presented during the annual University of Essex Holocaust Memorial Week, which this year will be held between Friday 25 January - 1 February 2019.
+The prize is presented during the annual University of Essex Holocaust Memorial Week, which this year was held between Friday 25 January - 1 February 2019.

 For schools, colleges and pupils who would like further details about how to participate please contact Professor Rainer Schulze.